peterhurford/peterhurford.github.io/_posts/2014-04-22-career-advice-for-phyllis-schmidt-choosing-between-masters-programming-and-direct-work.markdown

 ## Working in a Foundation

 Working in a foundation has many potential benefits.
-Unfortunately, my analysis of foundation jobs shows that positions are very competitive and a Ph.D. is required first.
+Unfortunately, [my analysis of foundation jobs](http://everydayutilitarian.com/essays/brief-notes-on-careers-in-foundations) shows that positions are very competitive and seem to require a lot of prior specialized education and experience.
 If Phyllis wishes to work in a Foundation, I recommend pursuing a Ph.D. in economics first.